vortexmakes/RKH/doc/readme.txt

 \n
 \subsection rep_bs Declaring the basic states
 \n
-The RKH_CREATE_BASIC_STATE() macro, which is defined in the \c rkh.h file, is used for creating the basic states.
+The RKH_CREATE_BASIC_STATE() macro, which is defined in the \b rkh.h file, is used for creating the basic states.
 According to "my" state diagram the declaration of basic state "S12" looks as follow:

 \code
 RKH_CREATE_BASIC_STATE( S12, 	0, set_x_3, NULL, &S1, NULL );